Originally Published: February 24, 1995 - Last Updated / Reviewed On: June 26, 2015

 Based on your question it sounds like you may be considering trying Slim Fast (or some other weight loss product).
 Have you given thought to why a product like this is appealing?
 Are you unhappy with your weight, or has your weight started to impact your health status?
 Remember that in most of the ads for weight loss plans and products there is tiny print that says "results not typical."
 This means that the average person will not have the same outcome as the more extreme cases showcased in the effort to convince you to buy the plan/product(s).

-If you have tried a few options and found that nothing has worked so far, you may want to consult with a nutritionist or dietician who can help you design a plan that does.
+If you have tried a few options and found that nothing has worked so far, you may want to consult with a nutritionist or registered dietician who can help you design a plan that does.
 S/he can help you determine if and how much weight you need or want to lose and then work with you on a individual plan to incorporate changes in eating and exercising that will lead to permanent, healthy weight loss.
-If you are a student at Columbia, you can log into Open Communicator or call x4-2284 to schedule a nutritionist appointment at Health Services.

 All the best as you contemplate this product and issues associated with healthier eating!